Orange Range: 2018

-On August 29, 2018 the band will release their eleventh album, Eleven Piece.
-It will be their first studio album produced in three years, and will be released simultaneously in Japan and Taiwan.
-A showcase concert will take place on August 23, and a 30-concert tour supporting the new album will commence on September 28 in Taiwan at the Legacy Taipei.
+On August 29, 2018 the band released their eleventh album, Eleven Piece.
+It was their first studio album produced in three years, and was released simultaneously in Japan and Taiwan.
+A showcase concert took place on August 23, and a 30-concert tour supporting the new album commenced on September 28 in Taiwan at the Legacy Taipei.

+2021

+Orange Range Celebrated their 20th anniversary.

+2025

+Orange Range continues broadcasts on Okinawa Radio (Okiraji) weekly.
+In February, they collaborated with TOTALFAT.